valencik/mastersAPSC/documents/thesis/thesis.md

 ![NSR entries remaining after author removal](images/papersWithoutNAuthors.png)

 %- Summarize the Author cut off results
-The values presented in Table @tbl:papersWithoutNAuthors suggest that the bulk of the papers in the NSR are associated with authors who publish more than just a few times.
+The values presented in Table @tbl:papersWithoutNAuthors suggest that the bulk of the entries in the NSR are associated with authors who publish more than just a few times.
 Taking the last value in the table, the authors who publish 11 or more times in the NSR make up about $90\%$ of all the NSR entries with an author field.
 There are only $18006$ authors who have published 11 or more times.
 Therefore, about $18\%$ of authors make up about $90\%$ of the contributions in the NSR database.